jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 STARTUP finances this investment by issuing another 1M shares, which HardBank buys at 5 dollars a share.

-Now your 1% has been diluted to 0.5% but the valuation of the company has went from 1M to 10M so your options have increased in paper value from 10000 to 50000.
-You are happy.

-Say later on in a year your company struggles a bit because blockchain is no longer hype and is acquired for 7M - You pull out your calculator and compute $0.005 \times 7M = 35000$.
+Say later on in a year your company struggles a bit because blockchain is no longer hype and is acquired for 7M - You pull out your calculator and compute $0.01 \times 7M = 70000$.
-So this means you're getting 35000 dollars right?
+So this means you're getting 70000 dollars right?

 No, the thing is you're not getting nearly that much.

-See cash equity (what investors get) is usually preferred stock.
-What this means is that in the event of an exit, cash equity investors get paid back first, and you split what's left.

-Essentially they get the option to either have their investment equity or their investment back (or some multiple).
+Now first things first - when STARTIP financed that HardBank investment, your 1% was diluted to 0.5%.

+One thing to note here is the valuation of the company has went from 1M to 10M so your options have increased in paper value from 10000 to 50000.

+However, when STARTUP sells for 7M this represent a "down round" or a decrease in valuation.

 So in this scenario HardBank has the option to either get his investment back (5M) or his share value which is 50% of 7M or 3.5M.
+This is because HardBank has preferred stock.

 So after HardBank's team of quants does the math and takes the 5M, there's only 2M left, which is split among the plebs who have common stock.